 Change the script to use an alternative UI flow.
 That is, replace mouse-move operations with other operations, such as keyboard operations.

-Upgrade the Citrix Receiver client (both locally and on the Load Generator machine) to Citrix Receiver version 4.9.
+Upgrade Citrix Receiver/Workspace (both locally and on the load generator machine).
 Then modify the following Windows registry keys to enable the solution: